 Talk to JC Print Farm

-Use this if the risky part is not the file itself, but getting the new revision, sample logic, and approval language lined up cleanly.
+Use this if the risky part is not the file itself, but getting the new revision, sample logic, approval language, and release stage lined up cleanly.

 Revised file is ready